21. The Uncanny, Part 3

-The surrealists were very influenced by Freud’s naturalistic approach to the mind as well as occult phenomenon.
+The surrealists (go here for a helpful overview) were very influenced by Freud’s naturalistic approach to the mind as well as occult phenomenon.
 But they tried to distance themselves from both influences by, on the one hand, trying to probe the unconscious without using reason as much as Freud did (for example, by using automatic writing or Dali’s paranoiac-critical method) and, on the other hand, trying to release powerful spiritual energy without committing themselves to another supernatural world (for example, by using symbols and subject matter from religions, mythology and the occult as material for art rather than for worship or belief).
 In general, the goal was this: To create art that would fuse together the so-called real world we perceive with the mysterious, irrational, and subversive powers of our dreams.

 It wasn’t a matter of escaping into another realm of being or denying another realm.
 It was about offering another way to think about reality, an absolute surreality, outside the confines of a “this world” vs. “other world” duality.
 Andre Breton, one of the central figures in the surrealist movement, puts the point as follows in the first Manifesto of Surrealism (1925): “I believe in the future resolution of these two states, dream and reality, which are seemingly so contradictory, into a new kind of absolute reality, a surreality, if one may so speak”.
 Dreams, of course, are linked to the unconscious and have always been associated with prophecy, magic, imagination, and spirituality.
 So the task was to create art that would transform familiar ordinary objects into unfamiliar ones, usually by a change in part and/or context, in order to let dream and reality mix.